 - Estimation of the Opening and Closing Work In Progress.

-- Analysis the Opening Stock, Closing Stock, Sales and Purchases, Cost of Goods Sold.
+- Analysis of the Opening Stock, Closing Stock, Sales and Purchases, Cost of Goods Sold.

 Inventories are Assets